JC-Cheng/Deep_Learning_Toy/README.md

 Deep Learning Basic

-Materials from Udemy: Deep Learning with Python
+Modified materials based on the Udemy course: Deep Learning with Python (by Eder Santana)

 See https://www.udemy.com/deep-learning-with-python